swan-07/personality-sim/README.md

 # step 3
 to finetune run finetune.ipynb your finetuned model should now be saved where you wanted it to be

+now you can test talking to it in evaluate.ipynb